-1 Unit: 18 hours of lecture, per term, SC, ND
+1 Unit: 18 hours of lecture, per term, SC, DG, CSU

-This course is a multi-disciplinary approach designed to address the issues facing today's student athlete in regard to academic success.
+This course is a multi-disciplinary approach designed to support the academic success of today's student athlete.

 The course will introduce and familiarize all new prospective student athletes with college programs, support services, academic expectations, procedures, policies and student life.
-The course will cover admission procedures, assessment, educational planning, study skills, time management and other components that underlie students' academic success.
-There will be discussion on requirements for institutional certificates, AS and AA degrees, NCAA rules for student athlete transfers to 4-year institutions, COA (community college athletics) eligibility rules and students' specific eligibility situations.
+In addition, students will be introduced to admission procedures, assessment, educational planning, study skills, time management and other components that underlie student's academic success.
+Students will be involved in discussions on the requirements for institutional certificates, AS, AA degrees, NCAA rules for student athlete transfers to 4-year institutions, COA (community college athletics) eligibility rules and student's specific eligibility situations

-PF-282 Theory of Basketball
+PE-282 Theory of Basketball